rpazuki/cookiecutter-compbio/README.md

 `cookiecutter https://github.com/rpazuki/cookiecutter-compbio.git`

-* Create the enviroment and start working!

-`conda env create --file environment.yml`

-* for each new numerical experiment, enter the experiments folder, and create a new one
+* For each new numerical experiment, enter the experiments folder, and create a new one

 `cd expriments`

 `cookiecutter template`

+> Note that the environment packages are defined in 'requirment.txt'.
+Therefore, to include new packages/libraries, add them to 'requirment.txt'.

+* In case you need to remove and create a new python library in an experiment, assuming the current environment is in '.env' folder, run the followings:
+`rm -rf .env`
+`deactivate`
+`python -m venv .env`
+`source .env/bin/activate`
+(In windows `.env/Scripts/activate`)
+`pip install -U pip`
+`python -m pip install -r ../requirment.txt`

 * To use the newer version of the template on old projects, use `cookiecutter https://github.com/rpazuki/cookiecutter-compbio.git --replay  -f`